code-cyber-arch/holbertonschool-low_level_programming/variadic_functions/README.md

 ```sh
 gcc -Wall -pedantic -Werror -Wextra -std=gnu89 2-main.c 2-print_strings.c -o c
 ```
 ## 3 - Print anything
+The C program, [3-print\_all.c](https://github.com/amirasabdu/holbertonschool-low_level_programming/blob/main/variadic_functions/3-print_all.c) print\_all is designed to print any combination of data types, specified by a format string, with arguments passed in a variadic manner:
+- Purpose: To provide a flexible function capable of printing different types of data (characters, integers, floats, and strings) based on a provided format string.
+- Parameters:
+	- format: A string consisting of characters where each character ('c', 'i', 'f', 's') indicates the type of the subsequent argument (char, int, float, string respectively).
+- Implementation:
+	- The function uses a va\_list named list for managing the variable arguments.
+	- It starts by initializing the va\_list with va\_start(list, format).
+	- The outer loop traverses the format string to determine the type of each argument.
+	- An inner loop checks if a comma should be added before the current item by comparing the current format character against a predefined string format\_arg[] = "cifs", ensuring elements are separated in the output after the first element.
+	- A switch statement handles each type of data:
+		- 'c' for character: uses %c specifier.
+		- 'i' for integer: uses %d specifier.
+		- 'f' for float: uses %f specifier.
+		- 's' for string: checks if the pointer is NULL and prints (nil) if true, otherwise prints the string using %s.
+	- Each case sets a flag c to indicate that at least one item has been printed, which is used to control comma insertion.
+	- After processing all arguments, it prints a newline, and va\_end(list) is called to clean up the va\_list.
+- Functionality: print\_all adeptly handles multiple data types in a single function call, printing them in a formatted sequence based on the specified format string, making it highly versatile for varied output needs.
+This approach facilitates the creation of complex output formats without needing multiple print statements, simplifying code and enhancing maintainability.
 ###
 Compile with this line of code, ensuring that the supporting files are included in the [build](https://github.com/amirasabdu/holbertonschool-low_level_programming/tree/main/variadic_functions/build)
 ```sh